 Recyclers are also having problems when these products end up in the recycling streams.
 The North American Recycling Industry says, about the use of these degradable additives used in bottles, forms, films:

 Read more about the North America Recycling Industry here.

+Information taken from BioPak's website.
 Read more about the different marketing terms or the difference between home and commercial composting on our blog.

 Planet Friendly Packaging acknowledges the traditional custodians of the land on which we work.